 Agnihotra, Homa, or Havan is a fire ceremony for the cleansing of body, mind, and emotions; as well as purification of the soul and the atmosphere.
 It also helps you in neutralizing the negative effects of radiation, and unavoidable interactions, which are not beneficial for the advancement and progress of the soul.

-Aarati is a mini fire ceremony after Bhajan/Sankeertan, symbolizing the burning away of ego.
+Aarati is a mini fire ceremony, symbolizing the burning away of ego.

-Prasaad, meaning “gift” is the blessed cookies, food, or any other edible distributed outside the Chapel, after the Aarati.
+Prasaad, meaning “gift” is the blessed cookies, food, or any other edible distributed outside the Temple, after the Aarati after Bhajan/Sankeertan.

-Footwear/Edibles are Not Allowed inside the Chapel, Meditation Hall, and Library – as all of them are considered Sacred Grounds.
+Footwear/Edibles are Not Allowed inside the Temple and Meditation Hall – as they are considered Sacred Grounds.
 Treading upon these grounds barefooted benefit you immensely, as you open up to the Existence and turn into a hollow pipe receiving and sharing the gift of energy that each of this space has to offer.

 Removing your footwear is not a mere formality.
 It is also more than a symbolic way of showing respect.
 It is, actually, shedding off all the conditionings before the Divine, and opening to the Existential Energy.